-What are veterinary CT/CAT Scans?
+What are veterinary CT Scans?

-CT/CAT (computed tomography) Scans combine X-Ray imaging and computer technology to allow veterinarians to identify and diagnose various diseases and disorders in a cat's or dog's body.
+CT (computed tomography) Scans combine X-Ray imaging and computer technology to allow veterinarians to identify and diagnose various diseases and disorders in a cat's or dog's body.

 In the past few decades, CT has become an essential diagnostic imaging tool in veterinary medicine, and at our Bonita Springs animal hospital.